 - Use images to break down your service related information into easily digestible chunks.

-- Ensure that your images relevantly supports the service-related information and continues to align with your overarching brand story.
+- Ensure that your images relevantly support the service-related information and continue to align with your overarching brand story.

 - A list of features provide the opportunity to highlight the service’s value in an easily digestible format.